pedromfedricci/books-futures-explained/src/introduction.md

 give me some valuable feedback on a very early draft of this book.
 He has not read the finished product, but a big thanks is definitely due.

+Thanks to [@ckaran](https://github.com/ckaran) for feedback and discussions on chapter 2 and 3.

 ## Translations

 [This book has been translated to Chinese](https://stevenbai.top/rust/futures_explained_in_200_lines_of_rust/) by [nkbai](https://github.com/nkbai).